CS207-group2/cs207-FinalProject/docs/README.md

 # Introduction
 Automatic differentiation is a set of techniques to numerically evaluate the derivative of a function specified by a computer program.
 Automatic differentiation breaks down a function by looking at the sequence of elementary arithmetic operations (addition, subtraction, multiplication and division) and elementary functions (exponential, log10, log2, loge, sin, cos, etc).
 By applying the chain rule repeatedly to these operations, derivatives of arbitrary order can be computed automatically, accurately to machine accuracy.
 A major application of automatic differentiation is gradient-based optimization, such as gradient descent, which is commonly used as the foundation of many machine learning algorithms including Neural Networks.

-This package, `autodiff`, is a package of automatic differentiation, which means it can automatically differentiate a function input into the program.
+This package, `pyautodiff`, is a package of automatic differentiation, which means it can automatically differentiate a function input into the program.

 The package currently supports forward-mode differentiation, which means the chain rule is traversed from inside to outside.